celiacailloux/02450-Machine-Learning-and-Data-Mining/readme.md

 # Machine-Learning-and-Data-Mining-Examples

+Scripts from ML course 02459 from Technical Univisersity of Denmark.
+Scrips have been modified for custom use (e.g. automation of various things, use of pandas rather than numpy arrays and such).

+## A priori Method

-The apriori method included in the toolbox is taken from http://www.borgelt.net/apriori.html, for details of the algorithm see also http://www.borgelt.net/doc/apriori/apriori.
+The apriori method included in the *Tools* is taken from http://www.borgelt.net/apriori.html, for details of the algorithm see also http://www.borgelt.net/doc/apriori/apriori.

 ## Data

-Description of the datasets in the Data folder:
+Description of the datasets in the *Data* folder:

 ### *body.mat*